Direct instruction - A practical guide to effective teaching

 5. Photo widgets

 Use compelling and interactive widgets to illustrate the new material.
-For example, project a Hot Spot Image widget. on the big screen, go over the pop-ups on the image, and explain them.
+For example, project a Hotspot Image activity. on the big screen, go over the pop-ups on the image, and explain them.
 Here’s an example:

 If you’re teaching science subjects, it’s sometimes easier and much more fun to just demonstrate certain reactions or experiments.
 Experimenting is not a part of the direct instruction method, but it’s not experimenting when the teacher shows how it’s done.
 Afterwards, you can still ask your students to apply the new material on a new situation in the guided practice phase.